DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-They were particularly aware of how cyber-bullying had fed conflict between two camps aligned with different families in Yuendumu, a major Aboriginal community 262 kilometers drive away, which were exacerbated when people from Hermannsburg (420 kilometers from Yuendumu) began to send inflammatory phone messages.
-Some of these were sent anonymously through false identities created on the social media platform Divas Chat (airG) using the names of deceased relatives from the other camp, a highly provocative gesture, given the restrictions in local Aboriginal culture on naming or viewing images of the dead.
-Ultimately, the situation was managed with the assistance of the Australian Federal Police and ISP providers to identify and close the social networking accounts of people sending offensive messages, and to appoint monitors (e.g. ‘Diva Cops’) in chat rooms to identify and report potential concerns.[^83]
+They were particularly aware of how cyber-bullying had fed conflict between two camps aligned with different families in Yuendumu, a major Aboriginal community 262 kilometers’ drive away, which was exacerbated when people from Hermannsburg (420 kilometers from Yuendumu) began to send inflammatory phone messages.
+Some of these were sent anonymously through false identities created on the social media platform Divas Chat (airG) using the names of deceased relatives from the other camp, a highly provocative gesture given the restrictions in local Aboriginal culture on naming or viewing images of the dead.
+Ultimately, the situation was managed with the assistance of the Australian Federal Police and ISP to identify and close the social networking accounts of people sending offensive messages, and to appoint monitors (e.g. ‘Diva Cops’) in chat rooms to identify and report potential concerns.[^83]